jurios/laravel-filters/README.md

 ```

 ## 2 - Eloquent Model Filters
+As mentioned in the introduction, you are able to filter `Eloquent models` and `Collections`.

-Then, for each model you want to filter, add the `Filterable` trait:
+In order to make a `model` ready for be filterable, add the `Filterable` trait:

 ```
 use Illuminate\Database\Eloquent\Model;